sukaku-r/raoyipeng.github.io/_pages/about.md

 My research interests include: multiscale fracture mechanics, computational mechanics, and neural network methods for numerical computation.

 With a genuine love for mathematics, I dedicate my spare time to studying academic papers and deep-diving into challenging problems.
-As an example, here are my exploratory notes on [an eigenvalue problem]({{ site.baseurl }}/files/problem.pdf).
+As an example, here are my exploratory notes on [University Mathematics Problem Collection]({{ site.baseurl }}/files/problem.pdf).

 You can find my CV here: [Curriculum Vitae]({{ site.baseurl }}/files/Curriculum_Vitae.pdf).